ckb-ecofund/CKB-Developer-Resource/README.md

 6. **Spore Glossary**: A glossary of terms used in Spore documentation is accessible [here](https://docs.spore.pro/category/glossary).
 7. **Spore Demo Source Code**: The source code for the Spore demo can be found on GitHub [here](https://github.com/sporeprotocol/spore-demo).
 8. **Spore Application Example**: Explore an application sample on Spore [here](https://github.com/SpectreMercury/PhilosopherStone).
-9. **Decoders**:
-    1. **DOB-0 Decoder Protocol Library**: The protocol library is available [here](https://github.com/sporeprotocol/spore-dob-0).
-    2. **Template for DOB-0 Decoder**: A template example for generating a decoder binary executable file from the DOB-0 protocol library can be found [here](https://github.com/sporeprotocol/decoder-template-rust).
-    3. **Standalone Decoder Server for DApp Providers**: This server runs the decoder and parses DNA, available [here](https://github.com/sporeprotocol/dob-decoder-standalone-server).

 ### **CKB Script Programming Examples:**